| One

 This must be a fairly prestigious establishment as I found out shortly

 after that the Raiders were staying there a well.
+Not

 long after getting there I met up with a couple of guys, John Silva and